blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ### Step 5.2 - Create an env file
 Create an env file for our pool in the pool-scripts folder.

-✅ Update the below data with your metadata URL, your relay node IP and port, pool pledge amount and cost(min pool fee) and margin.
+✅ Update the data below with your metadata URL, your relay node IP and port, pool pledge amount and cost (min pool fee) and margin.

 ```
 cat > $HOME/dingo/pool-scripts/env << 'EOF'